mwvoss/MRI-lab-classes/PSY6280-2020-FA2020/practical_single-subject-analysis.md

     * To unzip in the terminal: `tar -xvf beh.tar.gz`
     * To remove `tar.gz` file: `rm beh.tar.gz`
     * Let's take a look inside this directory to understand what's there
-        * Learn more about creating event timing files in FSL's expected format [here](https://andysbrainbook.readthedocs.io/en/latest/fMRI_Short_Course/Statistics/05_Creating_Timing_Files.html), which includes a bash script that can be used.
+        * Learn more about creating event timing files in FSL's expected format [here](https://andysbrainbook.readthedocs.io/en/latest/fMRI_Short_Course/Statistics/05_Creating_Timing_Files.html), which includes a bash script that can be used for converting from bids to the 3 column format used in FEAT.
     * This [script](https://github.com/bids-standard/bidsutils/tree/master/BIDSto3col) can also be used

 </br>